 It should be noted, however, that compressed workweeks are a good option only when the job at hand isn’t too overwhelming because not everyone can work a 10-hour shift while remaining productive.
 It’s a common problem in nursing which often leads to burnout and a decrease in the quality of patient care.

-So make sure that your employees can handle longer shifts before making this a real option because it won’t benefit anyone if there is a drop off in either, or both, the quality of work and the physical, mental or emotional well-being of the employee.
+So make sure that your employees can handle longer shifts before making this a real option because it won’t benefit anyone if there is a drop off in either, or both, the quality of work and the physical, the mental or emotional well-being of the employee.

 Advantages of a Flexible Schedule for Employees

 The benefits of a flexible schedule for employees are a lot more evident and easily identifiable than the benefits for employers.
 There have been numerous studies conducted that have concluded that the benefits to employees are manyfold.

 This particular study showed that employees with flexible work schedules exhibited greater job satisfaction because they had more control over their work schedules and a greater feeling of support from their bosses and managers.

 Human resources experts are trumpeting the positives of flexible scheduling and urging employers to welcome these types of programs because they have been proven to work.

 These are some of the main benefits that employees who have flexible work schedules tend to rave about most often.

 Better Work-Life Balance